coleifer/peewee/docs/peewee/recipes.rst

 Collected patterns for common real-world problems.
 Each recipe assumes familiarity with :ref:`querying`, :ref:`writing`, and :ref:`relationships`.

-All examples use the following models:
+Examples build on the following base models:

 .. code-block:: python